12 Legal Documents Required To Sell A House Without A Realtor

 #1 Original Sales Contract

 Hopefully, you’ve saved all the paperwork from when you purchased your home.
-Although this isn’t always required, a future buyer may request to see the contract you signed when you first purchased your home.
-This can help straighten out any title mishaps that could snare the sale down the line.2
+Although this isn’t always required, a future buyer may request to see the purchase agreement you signed when you first purchased your home.
+This can help straighten out any title mishaps that could snare the sale down the line.

 #2 Property Survey